krestfield/docs/certdog/update_the_db_certificate.md

 <u>Subject Alternative Names</u>

-For the Subject Alternative Names, add the [Datanase Server FQDN] as a DNS entry and any other DNS or IP Address entries as required.
+For the Subject Alternative Names, add the [Database Server FQDN] as a DNS entry and any other DNS or IP Address entries as required.

 If you will continue to access the database locally at ``127.0.0.1`` ensure that is added as a **IP Address SAN**